Erin Hunter: Gillian Philip

 Gillian Philip was born on 2 July 1964, and is the author of several books in the Survivors and Bravelands series.
 She lives in the northeast Scottish Highlands.
 Philip has toured the United States twice as the face of the Erin Hunter responsible for Survivors.
 In addition to Survivors, she has written several novel series under her own name.
 In June 2020, Philip was removed from the Erin Hunter team after announcing her support for J. K. Rowling's transphobic statements on Twitter.

 Clarissa Hutton

 Clarissa Hutton is the author of several Warriors novellas, including Thunderstar's Echo and the three stories in Path of a Warrior.
+She later joined the main series team when Cary left.

 Rosie Best

 Rosie Best is the author of The Exile's Journey, several books in the Bravelands series, as well as every book in the Bamboo Kingdom series.
+More recently, she has begun to write for the Warriors series as well.

 Dan Jolley

-Dan Jolley is the author of all the Warriors mangas.
+Dan Jolley is the author of all the Warriors manga.
 He also writes for his own independent projects, as well as for video games from Ubisoft and Activision.

 Gibson Twist

-Gibson Twist is the author who wrote the upcoming graphic novel adaptation of The New Prophecy arc.
+Gibson Twist is the author who wrote the ongoing graphic novel adaptation of The New Prophecy arc.

+Conrad Mason

+Conrad Mason wrote StormClan's Folly, and was mentioned in a 2026 article on the official Warriors website to also be the author of the upcoming 20th Super Edition.

+Michael Ford

+Michael Ford is the author of the Renegades series.

 Illustrators

 James L. Barry

-James L. Barry illustrated most of the Warriors mangas, including the trilogy sets, modern standalones, and epilogue chapters in Super Editions.
+James L. Barry illustrated most of the Warriors manga, including the trilogy sets, modern standalones, and epilogue chapters in Super Editions.